 You can find answers to most questions I’m commonly asked below, in the categories of therapy, fees/cost/insurance, scheduling, other treatment options, hope, and how to contact me.

-Please note that I currently have a wait list that is about 2 months long.
 Please see the section below called Other Treatment Options for resources to find other therapists if you’d like to see someone sooner.

 What type of counselor are you?

 I’m a cognitive behavioral therapist (CBT) specializing in the treatment of obsessive compulsive disorder (OCD) and related disorders (body dysmorphic disorder, trichotillomania, skin-picking disorder, and hoarding disorder), anxiety disorders (social anxiety, panic disorder, phobias, and generalized anxiety disorder), and depression.